 Donald Rumsfeld, February 12, 2002.

 My colleagues have already written on drafting qualitative discussion guides and establishing interviewer trust with the consumer.
 I’m going to discuss the management of this data collection effort: scheduling in-depth interviews.
-While not the meat of the matter, here, scheduling is the difference between data and no data, yellow cake and no yellow cake.
-Scheduling is first foil from unknown unknowns remaining unknown.
+While not the meat of the matter, here, scheduling is the difference between data and no data, yellow cake and no yellowcake.
+Scheduling is the first to foil from unknown unknowns remaining unknown.

 We recently completed the in-depth interview phase of an assessment of employee retention among the ranks of an organization operating in the defense industry.
 We needed to conduct interviews in five different segments to arrive at statistically sound generalizations while keeping diversity of backgrounds and opinions within each.
 A screener survey had given us a segmented candidate pool.
 So, the first challenge with in-depth interviews is hitting those internal targets, which amounts to scheduling.